Argentine Americans: Socioeconomics

-The profile of the Argentine American population is generally similar to the overall U.S. population's.
+The profile of the Argentine American population is generally similar to the overall U.S. population.
 Among the key differences, however, is educational attainment.
-Argentine Americans exhibit a rate of 39.5% of holders of bachelor's, graduate, or professional degrees, contrasted with the 27.5% of the overall U.S. population.
+Argentine Americans exhibit a rate of 39.5% of holders of bachelor's, graduate, or professional degrees, contrasted with 27.5% of the overall U.S. population.
 The difference is more marked among women: 40.2% for Argentine American females, and 26.7% for all U.S. females.
 Another major difference is that 69.1% of Argentine Americans are immigrants, which contrasts sharply with 12.6% of the overall U.S. population.

 Demographics

 States

 The 10 states with the largest population of Argentines (Source: 2010 Census):